Skip to main content Skip to main navigation

 How students benefit from our West Coast Eagles partnership

 Female and male students on an Australian Rules football ground in front of a crowd.
+ECU event management students working at West Coast Eagles match day.

 In the case of our long-running partnership with the West Coast Eagles Football Club, it's all about giving you work experience or insights into the workings of a large and successful enterprise.
-If you happen to barrack for the club, then you get a fangirl/fanboy bonus!

 Course to a career

-The club is the biggest in the Australian Football League, or AFL, with 100,000 members in 2021.
 Their operation is massive, extending from actual football and sports strategy to rehab and training, event management, merchandising, communications and marketing.

 As a student, you could be working with the club as part of a practicum placement for your course.
-Or you might be involved in a game day activation.
-You could also be invited, along with other students in your class, to a panel discussion run by key WCE staff.
+Or you might be involved in a game day activation or take up one of the many volunteering opportunities.

 Whatever your connection with the club, you'll almost certainly get to tour their state-of-the-art headquarters at Perth's Lathlain Park.
 And maybe get a selfie with a premiership cup!